 - The Last Title: The name of the game.

 - Limited Loadout:

 - Played With.
-Joel maintains a Hyperspace Arsenal of weapons in his pack (including a bow, multiple handguns, two types of rifles and three types of bombs) and he is limited to a handful of active weapons, but he can also carry breakable weapons (which can be seen attached to Joel's pack when not in use).
+Joel maintains a Hyperspace Arsenal of weapons in his pack (including a bow, multiple handguns, two rifles, and up to nine bombs), and he is limited to a handful of active weapons, but he can also carry breakable weapons (which can be seen attached to Joel's pack when not in use).

-- The Load: Joel's initial reaction to Ellie is to treat her as this, which gets very pronounced after Tess' death.
-Gradually, his attitude turns around, until during the Pittsburgh chapters he accepts her as more or less an equal partner who has his back.
+- The Load: Joel's initial reaction to Ellie is to treat her as this, which is very pronounced after Tess' death.
+Gradually, his attitude turns around, and by the Pittsburgh chapters, he accepts her as more or less an equal partner who has his back.

 - Lost in Translation: One of the most poignant moments of the game is when Joel finally calls Ellie "baby girl" while comforting her like he did with Sarah, having grown to see the former as a surrogate daughter.
 In certain dubs and subtitles however, the phrase "baby girl" does not have a good equivalent and is translated to more non-familial phrases such as "poor thing" or "little one", removing some of the impact of said scene.

 - Machete Mayhem: Machetes are available as potential melee weapons, being the first tier of One-Hit Kill melee weapons.
 While their blades are old and break quickly, three guaranteed kills is better than other weapons that take at least three hits to kill, even if they have more uses total.

 - Made of Plasticine: The cordyceps infection appears to soften the carrier's bones quite a bit.
 When Joel stomps on a human's head, the victim dies but remains mostly intact.
 When he does the same to an infected, its entire head bursts like a melon.
 They still take the same number of hits to put down before the Finishing Stomp can be applied, but that can be chalked up to the infection possibly overriding their sense of pain.